 Civil Commitment for Sex Offenders at the Federal Level

 This can happen with prisoners who are pending release or with criminal defendants found incompetent to stand trial.
-Federal inmates who have a recorded history of sexual violence or child molestation usually go through a process to determine risk factors associated with their release which may lead to initiation of a civil commitment.
+Federal officials go through an evaluation process.
+They review inmates who have a recorded history of sexual violence or child molestation.
+They assess risk factors associated with their release which may lead to initiation of a civil commitment.

-- Be represented by counsel;
+- Be represented by counsel

-- Testify and present evidence;
+- Testify and present evidence

-- Subpoena witnesses; and
+- Subpoena witnesses

-- Confront and cross-examine witnesses who appear at the hearing.
+- Confront and cross-examine witnesses who appear at the hearing

 Civil Commitment for Sex Offenders at the State Level

-- Are dangerous to other persons.
+- Is dangerous to other persons

 Have Questions About Civil Commitment for Sex Offenders?
 Ask an Attorney